The Bombay Royale: Biography

-In July 2017, the band released its music video for its single I Love You Love You from its new album Run Kitty Run, which was released in August 2017.
-The band then toured Europe, playing in the Festival du Chant de Marin in France and Sziget festival in Hungary.
+In July 2017, the band released its music video for its single "I Love You Love You" from its new album Run Kitty Run, which was released in August 2017.
+The band then toured Europe, playing in the Festival du Chant de Marin in France and Sziget Festival in Hungary.

+According to a 2021 interview with singer, Parvyn, The Bombay Royale has finished playing.